Binscatter Regressions: Introduction

 \section{Introduction}

-Binscatter has become a very popular methodology in applied microeconomics since its introduction \citep*{Chetty-Szeidl_2006_wp,Chetty-Looney-Kroft_2009_AER,Chetty-Friedman-Olsen-Pistaferri_2011_QJE,Chetty-Friedman-Hilger-Saez-Schanzenbach-Yagan_2011_QJE}.
-See \citet{Stepner_2014_StataConf} for a popular \texttt{Stata} implementation of canonical binscatter, and \citet{Starr-Goldfarb_2018_wp} for a very recent heuristic overview of these methods.
-Binscatter techniques offer flexible, yet parsimonious ways of visualizing and summarizing ``big data'' in regression settings.
-They can also be used for formal estimation and inference, including testing of substantive hypothesis such as linearity or monotonicity, of the regression function and its derivatives.
-Despite its popularity among empirical researchers, little was known about the statistical properties of binscatter until very recently: \citet*{Cattaneo-Crump-Farrell-Feng_2019_Binscatter} offered the first foundational, thorough analysis of binscatter, giving an array of theoretical and practical results that aid both in understanding current practices (i.e., their validity or lack thereof) and in offering theory-based guidance for future applications.
+Data visualization is a crucial step in any statistical analysis.
+The classical scatter plot is a fundamental tool for visualization, used for studying how an outcome $y$ relates to a continuous covariate of interest $x$.
+However, in ``big data'' settings, such as the administrative data sets now common in social science and medical research, the classical scatter plot yields a dense cloud of points that is not informative.
+Further, there is no way to create the plot rigorously controlling for other covariates, which would be standard in any subsequent statistical analysis.
+A binned scatter plot, or binscatter, is a visualization method that addresses these limitations.
+Binscatter techniques offer flexible, yet parsimonious ways of visualizing and summarizing regression (and other) functions.
+Binscatters have become popular in applied microeconomics for visualization, specification testing, treatment effect heterogeneity, and other uses.
+See \cite{Starr-Goldfarb_2020_SMJ}, and references therein, for current usage.

-This paper introduces the \texttt{Stata} (and \texttt{R}) package \textsf{Binsreg}, which includes three commands implementing the main methodological results in \citet*{Cattaneo-Crump-Farrell-Feng_2019_Binscatter}: \texttt{binsreg}, \texttt{binsregtest}, and \texttt{binsregselect}.
-The first command (\texttt{binsreg}) implements binscatter for the regression function and its derivatives, offering several point estimation, confidence intervals and confidence bands procedures, with particular focus on constructing binned scatter plots.
-The second command (\texttt{binsregtest}) implements hypothesis testing procedures for parametric specification and for nonparametric shape restrictions of the unknown regression function and its derivatives.
-Finally, the third command (\texttt{binsregselect}) implements data-driven number of bins selectors for binscatter implementation using either quantile-spaced or evenly-spaced binning.
+However, little was known about the statistical properties of binscatter until recently. \citet*[collectively CCFF hereafter]{Cattaneo-Crump-Farrell-Feng_2024_AER,Cattaneo-Crump-Farrell-Feng_2024_NonlinearBinscatter} provided the first foundational and comprehensive analysis of binscatter methods, including an array of theoretical and practical results that aid both in understanding current practices (i.e., validity or lack thereof) and in offering theory-based guidance for future use.
+Maintaining rigor and statistical uncertainty are crucial for trustworthy data visualization in scientific settings \citep{Healy2018_book,Schwabish2021_book}.